vishrutMathur04/Project-3/Devlog.md

 Creating a new file called project_3.py
 Implement block read/write helpers and the header structure.
 Keep everything minimal and clean so later code integrates easily.

+# Session 2 - DEC 10, 12:15 AM

+Thoughts

+It took me almost an hour to implement the whole structure and  read/write helpers.

+Now that the header works, the node format must follow the exact 512-byte spec.
+It seems straightforward but long due to many fields.

+Plan

+Implement the Node class with full binary serialization.
+Match the exact offsets for keys, values, and children.